 For full details, please refer to my CV.

-William is funded by a NWO Klein (currently M1) grant and falls under my supervision.
-He will consider the development of a frictional model for interaction between attractive colloids that accounts for rotational and translational immobilization.
+William is funded by a NWO Klein (currently M1) grant and falls under my direct supervision.
+He is developing a frictional model for interaction between attractive colloids that accounts for rotational and translational immobilization via friction.
+William is also studying continuum models for colloidal gelation and gel collapse.